 I hear a happy sigh as she takes the first sip of her black coffee.
 She’d been raving about the New Scenic for the past two days as we drove through Minnesota and would’ve been disappointed if we hadn’t come.
-She and her sisters eat many meals here when they come to the North Shore, and I know plenty of people who love this place just as much as they do.
+She and her sisters eat here when they come to the North Shore, and I know plenty of people who love this place just as much as they do.
 This was my first time eating at the New Scenic and I can easily see what all the excitement is about.

 I had a salad and a starter — at least, I thought that’s all I was having until the dessert menu came along.
 Everything was so well executed, I wish I’d eaten more to experience a wider selection of what this restaurant can do.